joe7575/vm16/readme.md

 # VM16 - 16-bit VM for Minetest mods

 The VM16 is a 16-bit virtual machine implemented in C.
-It enables simulation of vintage computers in the game Minetest and is capable of executing real binary code at a remarkable speed.
+It enables simulation of computers in the game Minetest and is capable of executing real binary code at a remarkable speed.

+**The mod is currently under construction !!!**

 ![screenshot](https://github.com/joe7575/vm16/blob/master/screenshot.png)